 What is the biggest difference between freelancing and running a start-up?

 Freelancing is more short-term oriented.
 You can achieve great things and earn good money in the short term.
 However, you’re less occupied with building for the long-term and perhaps less invested in what you build.
-That’s also the main reason why freelancing is a temporary endeavor for many people.
+That’s also the main reason why doing strategy freelance or interim work is a temporary endeavor for many people.
 The contrast with entrepreneurship, for me, lies in the fact that there is more value in the future of what you do, and you do it with a long term perspective.
 Even though my day-to-day work does feel very short-term, I always maintain the sense that I am building something for the long haul.

 Furthermore, as a (freelance) consultant, you often spend a lot of time and effort weighing options meticulously designing scenarios for decisions that involve significant financial implications.
 In contrast, entrepreneurship doesn’t always allow for such structured decision making.
 The best entrepreneurs don’t overthink and rely heavily on intuition.
 This can be a painful truth for many consultants.
 Switching to that mindset took some getting used to, but now I can combine the two more effectively.
 The most challenging part of running your own business is having the freedom to do anything, so you have to make choices.